Qualifying care relief

 - A fixed amount for each household of £10,000 a year; and

-- An amount per child or person per week.
+- An amount per child or person per week, allocated to the relevant carer.

 The amount per week is:

-- £250 a week for an adult or young person age 11 or over including the week in which the child reaches their 11th birthday.
+£250 a week for an adult or young person age 11 or over including the week in which the child reaches their 11th birthday.
 If the placement is only for part of a week, the amount is allocated in full for that week.
+A week runs from Monday to Sunday for these purposes and the full weekly allowance is available for any part-week when you have a person in your care.
+For example, if a person arrives on a Thursday, the full weekly allowance is appropriate for that week.

 Carrie Green is a self-employed foster carer.
 She makes her accounts up to 5 April each year so her accounting date is 5 April.
 Carrie looks after two foster children: Amy, who is 8 and Emma, who is 13.
 Both children were already in her care on 6 April 2018.